joj-macho/joj-macho.github.io/tutorials/python/setting-up-for-python.md

  print("Hello Python!")
 {% endhighlight %}

-Open your text editor or IDE and create a new file.
-Save the file as `hello.py` in your project folder.
-The extension `.py` tells your text editor that your file is written in Python.
+- Open your text editor or IDE (Integrated Development Environment).
+- Create a new file and save it as `hello.py` within your project folder.
+The `.py` extension indicates that your file is written in Python.

 ### Running Your Python Program